artoliukkonen/serverless-appsync-cloudfront/README.md

 Automatically creates properly configured AWS CloudFront distribution that routes traffic to AppSync.

-This plugin is modified from [serverless-api-cloudfront](https://github.com/Droplr/serverless-api-cloudfront) plugin to support AppSync instead of API Gateway.
+This plugin is modified from [serverless-api-cloudfront](https://github.com/Droplr/serverless-api-cloudfront) & [serverless-domain-manager](https://github.com/amplify-education/serverless-domain-manager) plugins to support AppSync instead of API Gateway.

 **:zap: Pros**

 - Allows you to set-up custom domain for your AppSync
-- Zero setup with [serverless-custom-domain](https://github.com/amplify-education/serverless-domain-manager) (but works even without it)
 - [Web Application Firewall](https://aws.amazon.com/waf/) support - enable AWS WAF to protect your API from security threats

 ## Installation